AdolfVonKleist/Phonetisaurus/README.md

 Phonetisaurus G2P
 #### OpenFst 1.6.1 ####
-If you are using OpenFst 1.6.1 please try using the eponymous branch for this.
+If you are using OpenFst 1.6.1 please try using [branch openfst-1.6.1](https://github.com/AdolfVonKleist/Phonetisaurus/tree/openfst-1.6.1).

 This also includes some simple python bindings which may be used to extract individual multigram scores, alignments, and to dump the raw lattices in .fst format for each word.